25A31A4364/expense-tracker-budget-optimizer-cpp/README.md

 ---

+## Future Enhancements
+- Add password protection for users
+- Generate monthly financial reports
+- Add graphical expense visualization
+- Store data using databases
+- Export reports as PDF or Excel files
+- Add multiple user accounts
+- Develop a GUI version of the application
+- Add AI-based budget prediction system

+---

+## About
+Smart Expense Tracker & Budget Optimizer using C++ and file handling to manage income, expenses, spending analysis, financial health score, and budget suggestions.
+Features dynamic expense categories, percentage analysis, and highest/lowest spending category detection.

+---

 ## Team Members
 - 25A31A4334 : SHAIK TAZMEEN RIDA
 - 25A31A4318 : MOHAMMAD DHANIYA FATHIMA
 - 25A31A4332 : SABBATHI PAVANI
 - 25A31A4364 : VANASI GOWTHAM
 - 25A31A4342 : JANAPAREDDY JASWANTH

----

-## About
-Smart Expense Tracker & Budget Optimizer using C++ and file handling to manage income, expenses, spending analysis, financial health score, and budget suggestions.
-Features dynamic expense categories, percentage analysis, and highest/lowest spending category detection.